matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 ## Security considerations

 This is another timeline event where any room participant can send a push notification to others.
-Since this will make clients ring this has a high impact on the receiver.
-However, since ringing has to obey the mute settings, it is very easy for the targeted users to mitigate unwanted ringing.
+Since this will make clients ring this has a higher effect on the receiver.
+Since ringing has to obey the mute settings, it is very easy for the targeted users to mitigate the "attack".
 It can be very much compared to spamming a room with "@room" messages.

-The default power level for `m.call.notify` is `50` and equivalent to the default power level required for `m.call.member` state events.
+The default power level for `m.rtc.notify` is `50` and equivalent to the default power level required for `m.rtc.member` state events.

 Additional control is provided indirectly with the use of intentional mentions.
 Setting `"notifications":{"room":X}` allows to choose `X` for the power required